Ericsson/codechecker/docs/web/diff.md

   ----=================----
   ```

-## Diff on tags or timestamps
+## Diff on tags or timestamps (_branch history analysis_)

+If a run is continously updated with new analysis results, it can store the past report states of all previous analysis executions.
+This can be useful to analyze how the reports were fixed, classified to false positives, or introduced over the development timeline.
 You can filter the analysis results or diff results based on which reports were outstanding _before_ a given timestamp.
 In the below image, on the web GUI, we diff the reports outstanding before the 1st of January, 2023 in "Test Run" against reports  outstanding before the 1st of January, 2023 in "Test Run Updated":

 ![image](https://github.com/Szelethus/codechecker/assets/23276031/17cc202e-48ab-40ee-a380-dc95a7d0ea41)

-You can also name timestamps which we call tags.
+You can also name timestamps which we call _tags_.
 In the below image, the cogwheels were clicked next to "Run/Tag Filter", and then next to "Test Run".
 There, you can select tags to be put into the baseline set:

 ![image](https://github.com/Szelethus/codechecker/assets/23276031/4ee5caa8-b7df-452c-8a94-e4c714e69dd3)

 Comparing runs and comparing tags/timestamps has a subtle difference:

 * For runs, we check whether a report is outstanding _at the time of the query_.
 This means, as seen [in a previous example](diff.md#example-setup-1), if you store a report, _and then_ set a false positive review status rule for it, _and then_ diff this _run_ against another, the report **will not be** present in the run's outstanding reports set.
 * For tags/timestamps, we check whether a report is outstanding _before that specific tag/timestamp_.
 This means that if you store a report under `tag1`, _and then_ set a false positive review status rule for it, _and then_ diff this _tag_ against another, the report **will be** present in the tag's outstanding report set.
-This also implies that **we ignore the detection status of the report**.
+This also implies that **we ignore the detection status of the report, as it always describes its current status (which may differ from the timestamp in the query)**.

+To summarize, at timestamp/tag T, a report is outstanding if
+* it was detected before or at T,
+* its detection status was _new_, _reopened_ or _unresolved_ at T,
+* its review status is _unreviewed_ or _confirmed_ at T.

 :warning: Note: Tags are created when the report is stored.
 As a result, you can diff a local analysis directory against a remote tag, but there are no "local tags".

 :no_entry: Note: You can compare tags through the command line and the web GUI as well.
 Currently, you can only compare timestamps on the web GUI.

 :no_entry: Note: We are aware of a bug where comparing tags older than the last may yield incorrect results in specific circumstances.
-Specifically, if from tag-to-tag a report is resolved, then becomes outstanding again, our results table irrecoverably drops the information that the report was one point resolved.
-This will result in CodeChecker calculating the set of outstanding reports incorrectly.
+It only stores the date when a report was first detected in a run and the date when it was closed.
+If the report is closed and opened several times, it will only remember the first detection date, and the last close date.
+So CodeChecker assumes the worst: it regards a report which is on/and/off as it was always there until it is finally fixed.
+In practice this means, that when you compare the run state at two past tags (after a report detection, but before final fix), a reopened report will be considered as always outstanding after first detection and not appear as new report in the diff.
 You can read more about this in [issue](https://github.com/Ericsson/codechecker/issues/3884) in section "Tag diffs -> Local-Remote -> the footnote with the double asterisk (**)".

 ### Example setup